JujuAdams/Chatterbox/docs/3.0/reference-variables.md

 Sets the value of a Chatterbox variable.
 Chatterbox variables must be strings, booleans, or numbers, and you cannot change the datatype of a variable once it has been declared.
 Additionally, Chatterbox constants cannot have their value changed (see below).

-?> Whilst Chatterbox and YarnScript don't require any particular naming convention, we encourage the use of `camelCase` for variable names.
+?> Whilst Chatterbox and ChatterScript don't require any particular naming convention, we encourage the use of `camelCase` for variable names.

 &nbsp;